Requirements for Year-End Awards

 We offer PTR memberships for individuals (18 years and older) and families (parents/legal guardians and their children under the age of 18 years).
 Our memberships are good for one year and are reasonably priced.

 Each exhibitor competing for a year-end award must participate in the discipline that they wish to qualify for, in a minimum of 3 of the 5 shows over the course of the summer buckle series season.
-Since points are cumulative and all 5 shows can count, our top point earners typically participate in all 5 shows.
+Since points are cumulative and 5 of 6 shows can count, our top point earners typically participate in at least 5 shows.
 Below is a list of the disciplines that we offer a year-end award for and what constitutes a completed show.

 - English Pleasure – Participate in all 3 english age group or open classes